-In order for a Private School (Primary or Secondary) to get established and operate in the Republic of Cyprus, an approval by the Minister of Education and Culture must be obtained.
+In order for a Private School (Primary or Secondary) to get established and operate in the Republic of Cyprus, an approval by the Minister of Education, Culture, Sports and Youth must be obtained.

 Permission to operate a Private School in Cyprus can be given to natural or legal persons of a Cypriot nationality or citizens of other member states of the EU.
-Non EU citizens can also establish a private school upon the approval of the Minister of Education and Culture.
+Non EU citizens can also establish a private school upon the approval of the Minister of Education, Culture, Sports and Youth .

-In order to apply for the establishment and operation of a private school, the application forms (application for the establishment and application for the operation of a private school) must be submitted to the Ministry of Education and Culture.
+In order to apply for the establishment and operation of a private school, the application forms (application for the establishment and application for the operation of a private school) must be submitted to the Ministry of Education, Culture, Sports and Youth.
 The forms can be downloaded and printed from the PSC Cyprus portal (see related documents).
 The application forms can be submitted either through the PSC Cyprus or by contacting directly the competent authority:

 Department of Secondary Education